Faerie's Hope

 Special tiles are created by arranging standard tiles in certain arrangements.
 These tiles have special effects when moved or activated.
 A special tile can be activated in place by tapping it, or in an adjacent square by swapping it.

-Hits all tiles in the same row and column it is activated in. |
+Missile: Hits all tiles in the same row and column it is activated in.

-Hits the tiles above/below & left/right of the tile it is activated on, and also one random tile that contributes to your objective for that level. |
+Boomerang: Hits the tiles above/below & left/right of the tile it is activated on, and also one random tile that contributes to your objective for that level.

-Hits all tiles in a 5x5 square (except the corners!) centered on the square it is activated in. |
+Bomb: Hits all tiles in a 5x5 square centered on the tile it is activated on.

-Hits all tiles of the same colour as the tile it is activated with. |
+Spinning Top: Hits all tiles of the same colour as the tile it is activated with.

 Special tiles can be combined with each other to produce extra-powerful effects.